vmansi/HW4/README.md

 P2,P3, P4

 2.Train a Seq2Seq model on Cornell Movie datset.
 We also created a datset of 120 very commonly used dialogs in Star Trek series.
 The Seq2Seq model generates a reply to the input post.
 The Star Trek datset is used to find a dialog that has the maximum liklihood (unigrams) of follwoing the dialog the Seq2Seq model generates.
+Not good results.
+(A few sentences getting repeated.)

+Tried to take 5 most liklely sentences, and then chose 1 at random.

+Also, tried to build a very high quality Star Trek dialogs set, containing dialogs that are very generic and might go along with any sentence.

+These things improved the final output.
+But still not satisfactory.

 Model Evaluation: